-This section outlines why Back Up have produced this toolkit, by highlighting the research which evidences the need for inclusive education.
+This section outlines why Back Up has produced this toolkit, by highlighting the research which evidences the need for inclusive education.

 ‘Back Up’s education inclusion service provides education and support to staff at nurseries right through to university in understanding what is needed, and perhaps more importantly what is not needed, by children and young people with a spinal cord injury.
 In my experience, schools often are unaware and can struggle to make activities inclusive to all.’’